How Much Is Stamp Duty in the UK?

 Stamp duty in Scotland and Wales

-Scotland and Wales operate their own property transaction taxes:
+Scotland and Wales operate their own property transaction taxes, with different rates, thresholds and surcharges from England:

 - Scotland: Land and Buildings Transaction Tax (LBTT).
-Different rates and thresholds.
+Different bands, an £175,000 first-time buyer threshold, and an 8% Additional Dwelling Supplement on second homes.
 See our Scotland stamp duty guide.

 - Wales: Land Transaction Tax (LTT).
-Different rates from England.
+No first-time buyer relief, and a separate set of higher rates (not a flat surcharge) for additional properties.
 See our Wales stamp duty guide.

 Northern Ireland uses the same SDLT rates as England.